DiscontinuedUpdate: Mizuno Wave Paradox 5

 The Mizuno Wave Paradox 3 has a standard running shoe length.
 It comes in sizes that runners are used to.
 The available width for both the men and women’s versions is medium, so it is able to accommodate those with medium sized feet.
 Its semi-curved shape follows the natural curve of the human foot.

 The X10 outsole layer makes use of a carbon rubber, which is a highly durable material that’s resistant to wear and tear.
 It doesn’t peel off easily, even when affected by impact, friction and surface exposure.
 It responsibly protects the mid-sole from the damaging nature of the asphalt.
+This sturdy material is also placed in the outsole of the Paradox 5.

 Flex grooves make the platform more flexible.
 They essentially allow natural movement to take place, especially during the toe-off phase.